hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 As part of the demo, we have deployed a lambda function to simplify the launch of the producer running on AWS Fargate.

-To launch the producer execute the command line that you get as an output of the deployed demo in the output named `DataExperimentStack.ProducerLayerlaunchProducerOnMacOS` or `DataExperimentStack.ProducerLayerlaunchProducerOnLinux`.
+To launch the producer, execute the command line that you get as an output of the deployed demo in the output named `DataExperimentStack.ProducerLayerlaunchProducerOnMacOS` or `DataExperimentStack.ProducerLayerlaunchProducerOnLinux`.
 On MacOS, it will look like this.

 ```bash
 $> aws lambda invoke --function-name arn:aws:lambda:us-east-1:XXXXXXXXXXXX:function:DataExperimentStack-ProducerLayerProducerLauncherD-XXXXXXXXXXXXX --payload '{}' /tmp/out --log-type Tail --query 'LogResult' --output text | base64 -D
 ```

-As an output you get the [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the running task.
+As an output, you get the [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the running task.

 Note: If you encounter the following error `"Unable to assume the service linked role.
 Please verify that the ECS service linked role exists."` while launching the producer, please follow instructions [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html#create-service-linked-role) and create the linked service role: